-Barcelona Program Allows Nurses to Finally Venture Abroad
+Barcelona Program Allows Nurses to Venture Abroad

 Students at the School of Nursing also have the opportunity to take special travel courses during the University’s May Term to study Transcultural Nursing in Hawaii or liberal arts courses throughout the world.
+See the blog from May Term 2014 in Hawaii.

 Students with a Spanish Minor, or those wishing to learn and/or improve their Spanish speaking skills may travel to this fully accredited University and Spanish Language school in Cuernavaca, Mexico.
 Students may stay for one week, or a number of weeks, and are immersed in the Spanish language and culture while staying with Mexican host families.
 A variety of course offerings are available.